That is too flat.

 The Talmud is the central rabbinic compilation of law, argument, and interpretation, made up of the Mishnah and the Gemara.

-It matters not only because of the rulings it preserves, but because it records the way rabbinic Judaism learned to think.
+It matters because it preserves rulings and records the way rabbinic Judaism learned to think.